themese/fathom-jokes/README.md

 # Install Postgres with Docker

 You will need Docker in order to use this.
-I'm going to document on the assumption that you have docker installed and basic knowledge of docker.
-I won't assume knowledge over the concepts, but that you know how to use it and you know how to use a bash shell.
+I strongly recommend installing [Docker Desktop](https://www.docker.com/products/docker-desktop/) as it will contain all the required packages for your OS.

 We will use a Docker compose file for our db init.
 You can find the `docker-compose.yml` inside `api/db/init`.

 Navigate to the folder and run `docker compose up`.
 If everything went fine, you should be able to go to `localhost:5050` and you shuold see the pgAdmin login page.
 Login using admin@admin.com and root as a password.
 Everytime you want to spin up the DB you will have to repeat these steps and use `docker compose up`.
-I strongly recommend installing [Docker Desktop](https://www.docker.com/products/docker-desktop/) so you can start and stop simply by clicking the start of the process.
+You can use Docker Desktop to start and stop simply by clicking the start of the process.
 Once the docker has finished you should see something similar in your console
 ![](./docs/pgadmin5.png)